-4a.
+4. Use and Usability 4a.
 Use; 4a1.
 Accountability and transparency; 4a2.
 Feedback on the measure by those being measured and others; 4b.
 Usability; 4b1.
 Improvement; 4b2.
-The benefits to patients outweigh evidence of unintended negative consequences to patients)

-4a.
-Use: Total Votes-24; Pass-24; No Pass-0 4b.
+The benefits to patients outweigh evidence of unintended negative consequences to patients) 4a.
+Use: Total Votes-24; Pass-24; No Pass-04b.
 Usability: Total Votes-22; H-8; M-13; L-1; I-0 Rationale:

 - The Standing Committee noted that this measure is currently used in the Hospital Value-Based Purchasing Program and Care Compare for accountability and public reporting. - The Standing Committee considered how those entities that are being measured are provided with performance results, noting that each hospital receives their measure results in the spring of each calendar year through CMS' QualityNet website.
-The results are then publicly reported on CMS' Care Compare website in July of each calendar year. - The Standing Committee voted to pass the measure on use. - The Committee considered that progress toward achieving the goal of high quality, efficient healthcare for individuals or populations is demonstrated as evidenced by the median hospital 30-day, all-cause, RSMR for the COPD mortality measure for the three-year period between July

-1, 2016, and June 30, 2019, was 8.3%.
-The median RSMR decreased by 0.7 absolute percentage points from July 2016-June 2017 (median RSMR: 8.6%) to July 2018-June 2019 (median: RSRR: 7.9%).

-- The Standing Committee considered that this measure may have unintended consequences as the mortality rate for COPD has increased, lending concern to patients being denied care.
-The Standing Committee acknowledged that such claims are unfounded, also noting that because it is publicly reported and currently in use, no adverse unintended consequences have been demonstrated. - After reviewing this information, the Standing Committee agreed that this measure meets NQF's standards for this criterion and passed the measure on usability.

-- This measure is related to the following measures: - #0231 Pneumonia Mortality Rate (IQI #20) - #0279 Community-Acquired Pneumonia Admission Rate (PQI 11) - #0468 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Pneumonia Hospitalization - #0506 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Pneumonia Hospitalization - #1891 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization - #2579 Hospital-Level, Risk-Standardized Payment Associated With a 30-Day Episode of Care for Pneumonia (PN) - o #3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure - #3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure - The Standing Committee reviewed the related measures and acknowledged that this measure has been appropriately harmonized.

-6. Standing Committee Recommendation for Endorsement: Total Votes-22; Y-22; N-0

-• NQF received two pre-evaluation comments and two post-evaluation comments.
+The results are then publicly reported on CMS' Care Compare website in July of each calendar year. - The Standing Committee voted to pass the measure on use. - The Committee considered that progress toward achieving the goal of high quality, efficient healthcare for individuals or populations is demonstrated as evidenced by the median hospital 30-day, all-cause, RSMR for the COPD mortality measure for the three-year period between July 1, 2016 and June 30, 2019 being 8.3%.
+The median RSMR decreased by 0.7 absolute percentage points from July 2016 -June 2017 (median RSMR: 8.6%) to July 2018 June 2019 (median: RSRR: 7.9%). - The Standing Committee considered that this measure may have unintended consequences due to the increase in mortality rate for COPD, lending concern to patients being denied care.
+The Standing Committee acknowledged that such claims are unfounded and noted that because the measure is publicly reported and currently in use, no adverse and/or unintended consequences have been demonstrated. - After reviewing this information, the Standing Committee agreed that this measure meets NQF's standards for this criterion and passed the measure on usability.
+5. Related and Competing Measures - This measure is related to the following measures: - #0231 Pneumonia Mortality Rate (IQI #20) - 0 #0279 Community-Acquired Pneumonia Admission Rate (PQI 11) - #0468 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Pneumonia Hospitalization - #0506 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Pneumonia Hospitalization - #1891 Hospital 30-Day, All-Cause, Risk-Standardized Readmission Rate (RSRR) Following Chronic Obstructive Pulmonary Disease (COPD) Hospitalization - #2579 Hospital-Level, Risk-Standardized Payment Associated With a 30-Day Episode of Care for Pneumonia (PN) - 0 #3502 Hybrid Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure - #3504 Claims-Only Hospital-Wide (All-Condition, All-Procedure) Risk-Standardized Mortality Measure - The Standing Committee reviewed the related measures and acknowledged that this measure has been appropriately harmonized.
+6. Standing Committee Recommendation for Endorsement: Total Votes-22; Y-22; N-0 7.
+Public and Member Comment • NQF received two pre-evaluation comments and two post-evaluation comments.